KQM-git/GINews/current.md

 〓Known Issues〓

-Currently, there is a localization error in certain descriptions of BP missions when in Traditional Chinese language setting.
-This will be fixed in future updates, please stay tuned to the notice.

-Currently, the character "Dandelion Knight" Jean (Anemo) has an Italian localization error in the description for her Level 2 Constellation, “People's Aegis."
-This will be fixed in a future update.
-Please stay tuned for an announcement.

 Currently, when the character "Hanamizaka Heroics" Arataki Itto (Geo) casts his Elemental Burst again while in his "Raging Oni King" state, there is a small chance that the Elemental Burst will not work properly.
 This will be fixed in a future update.
 Please stay tuned for an announcement.

 Currently, the Version 3.3 Furnishing Blueprint "Light of the Land of Wisdom" can be abnormally be purchased from the Teapot Spirit, Tubby.
 In Version 3.4, we will compensate Travelers who have unlocked Gnostic Chorus during Version 3.3's Stellar Rivers event (after the Version 3.3 update – 2023/01/16 03:59:00 (server)) with a new exclusive Furnishing Blueprint "Port Ormos GP Crane III."
 Please refer to the following pictures for the specific icons and display effects.
 We apologize for the inconvenience caused.